mem48/geocompr/main.md

 Here, geolibraries come to the rescue bundling the information of a collection of geolibraries.
 If you are looking for data from all over the world, the [GEOSS portal](http://www.geoportal.org/) might be a good starting point.
 We also would like you to point to the [EarthExplorer](https://earthexplorer.usgs.gov/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) for a wide variety of global datasets including multispectral and radar images.
-European data is available from the Initiative for spatial information in the European Comunity ([INSPIRE][http://inspire-geoportal.ec.europa.eu/)).
+European data is available from the Initiative for spatial information in the European Community ([INSPIRE][http://inspire-geoportal.ec.europa.eu/)).
 This [Wikipedia article](https://en.wikipedia.org/wiki/Geoportal) lists a few more interesting geoportals.

 Typically, geoportals provide an interface that lets you query interactively the existing data (spatial and temporal extent, and product).